icors01/CSCI-5523-Traffic-Crash-Prediction2/README.md

 ✓ Create function to assign labels 1 for >= 1 crash tomorrow in same cell, 0 otherwise - Adam Meyers

+Additional preprocessing
+    - Adding weather data - Ian Corsiga
+    - Cleaning up outliers - Adam Meyers
+    - Reducing the overall area - Adam Meyers

+Calculate the probability of a crash happening tomorrow - Rehan Ahmad

+Create the first model - Rehan Ahmad

+Create the second model - Jeffrey Qian

 Identify and select the best features to include in the model (may require additional data beyond crash data i.e. weather data, traffic data, etc)

-Identify the best parameters for the model
+Identify the best parameters for the model - Clayton Sparrow

 Train the model

-Create evaluation plan
+Create evaluation plan - Clayton Sparrow

-Evaluate the model
+Evaluate the model - Clayton Sparrow

-Create tables and figures to present our findings
+Create tables and figures to present our findings - Adam Meyers

 Make recommendations e.g. allocating more resources or targeting cells with higher predicted risk, revamping the road design, etc.

-Create a final report summarizing everything
+Create a final report summarizing everything - Everyone

 ## Evaluation Plan: